b3brooks5/Shell/README.txt

 Contents: README
           project1.c - main program
-          makefile - created executable
+	  gitcommitlog.txt - lists the commits made to the repository makefile - created executable

 -- Type make and it will create an executable called shell.